inaos/inac/doc/manual.md

 - `destroy()` and `free()` must set the pointer to NULL after releasing the resources.
 - Every `destroy()` and `free()` must check if the pointer-pointer argument can be dereferenced and should return if the pointer is already NULL.

+### Use of `const` keywords for pointer arguments in API functions

+Usage should reflect reality.
+Use only if memory is readonly!
+E.g. a constant parameter.
+Casting a `const` argument into a non constant pointer should be strictly avoided in the implementation.

 ## Compile time configuration
  * `INA_TRACE_ENABLED`  : Enable/disable tracing.
 Default enabled.